GenerationSoftware/pt-v5-autotasks-monorepo/packages/library/README.md

 ## Usage

-These bots rely on OpenZeppelin Defender for submitting transactions on a schedule.
+These bots rely on a cron service for submitting transactions on a schedule.
 You can fork this repo to modify the existing bots, for example if you would rather use Gelato or Keeper or some other cronjob/tx submitting platform.